JustBoorish/BooSprint/ReadMe.txt

 Change Log

+Version 1.5
+- Fixed bug where options kept resetting to default values

 Version 1.4
 - Fixed selector to show upwards when on bottom of screen
 - Changed key press to toggle autosprint as well as sprint